andreujuanc/bakers-notebook/README.md

-# bakers-notebook
+# Bakers' Notebook

-Public issue list for Bakers' Notebook
+This repository will contain the documentaion and issues for the mobile app.